Get the right Mitre Saw for your needs by working through the Toolstop Mitre Saw Buying Guide. Then shop the great range of Mitre Saws at Toolstop.

 Dust extraction and management

-One area of sawing which I wanted to mention was the amount of dust which is generated.
+When sawing, or using a mitre saw, you'll notice the amount of dust that is created.
 If you’re in a confined area you will almost certainly want to use a dust extractor or vacuum.
 This attaches to your saw and reduces the sawdust in the atmosphere to ensure a safer and healthier working enviornment.
 If you haven't already done so, make sure to read our blog post on the importance of dust extraction.

 Some saws these days will do a very good job of managing the dust without a dust extractor.
-But it is inevitable that legislation will be that a dust extractor is mandatory on the job site soon.
+But with new laws in force, a dust extractor is usually mandatory on the job site.

 Mitre Saw Leg Stands